SrzStephen/stephen-misc-ansible/readme.md

 ```
 Installing Tensorflow + CUDA + CUDANN on linux can be [a pain](https://www.youtube.com/watch?v=_36yNWw_07g).

-This playbook automates the installation of this, since at the time [my usual favourite](This playbook automates the
+This playbook automates the installation of this, since at the time
-installation of this, since at the time [my usual favourite](https://support.system76.com/articles/cuda/) wasn't playing nice with my system.
+[my usual favourite way of installing cuda](https://support.system76.com/articles/cuda/) wasn't playing nice with my
+system.

 Expects hosts to be defined in your inventory with a group```cuda_ml```, eg:
 ```yml